 In addition, a few carriers with questionable safety records may not be able to find coverage regardless of cost.

+Driver shortage.
 Complicating the situation even more is the impact of driver shortages.
 Trucking companies have a hard time trying to hire and retain qualified drivers.
 Putting inexperienced and untrained drivers behind the wheel increases the potential for accidents.

 Track record.
 Rate increases are also based on an individual account's loss experience.
 Since so many insurance companies are sustaining heavy losses, fewer insurers want to compete in the trucking industry.
 Either that, or they become selective in choosing the trucking companies they cover.
-Litigation.

 What can trucking companies do?
 Kate McGinn, vice-president of ECS Underwriting Inc., urges trucking companies to keep a closer eye on safety policies and to practice minimizing any future losses.
 Pay close attention to your driver selection process and commit to hiring only qualified drivers.